jbphyswx/SOCRATES_Single_Column_Forcings/README.md

 `H_nudge` and `qt_nudge` are taken from your choice of forcings and represent relaxation of the thermal profile (liquid-ice potential temperature) and total moisture respectively

 The remainder of the properties are always taken from the ERA5 based Atlas inputs.

+Once this is finalized, perhaps the relevant parts can be ported to CliMa/AtmosphericProfilesLibrary.jl (TC.jl as is doesn't access this repo)